Should I make him a sub-contractor?

 Let me stress that I am not an attorney, accountant or financial adviser.
 You really should seek advice from one or more of these people who are familiar with current Florida law.

-However, this whole “sub-contractor” deal is a potential time bomb for your business that many in this industry choose to ignore.
-Hiring “help” or employees or “sub-contractors”, word it however you want but doing so obligates you legally to certain standards.
-The IRS will nail you to the wall you for many of the “subcontractor” type arrangements that are typical.
+However, this whole “sub-contractor” deal is a potential time bomb for your business.
+(And many in this industry choose to ignore this disaster-waiting-too-happen!)
+Hiring “help” or employees or “sub-contractors”… word it however you want but doing so obligates you legally to certain standards.
+The IRS will nail you to the wall what you describe in your question.
 In other words, quit dancing around the fact that these “helpers” are employees and that the law requires withholding for taxes, unemployment and Worker’s Compensation coverage.

 So do NOT screw around with the employee vs. sub-contractor issue.
 Sorry, but you just can’t legally “knight” someone or “make them” a “sub-contractor.
 Deep down inside you know (and the IRS will too) if your “sub-contractor” is in reality your employee.
-I believe the central issue is “do they hold their services out to others.”
+I the central issue is “do they hold their services out to others” as an ongoing business.

 You may look into employee leasing services but I doubt just starting out your small account would be of interest to them.

-You are at a crossroads, my friend.
+You are at a “crossroads of expansion”, my friend.
 Seriously look at your business, your personality and your goals and determine if you want to have employees or not.
 Either way you can be a “success”.
-But if you are going to hire employees, you must “do it right”.
+(What I do want you to do is “Avoid the Road In-Between”!)
+But if you are going to hire employees, you MUST “do it right”.

 P.S. #1 basic rule for “doing it right” with employees?
 It will cost a lot of money, so you should raise your prices.